SNEED EXCLUSIVE: Convictions to be tossed for 15 framed by corrupt cop

 The men, who filed a petition with the Cook County Criminal Court in September, seeking to have their convictions overturned and set aside, were just notified their request was granted.

-To wit: The conviction integrity unit of the Cook County State’s Attorney office just turned a thumbs-up to dismissing and vacating their convictions, which will be made official when they appear Thursday morning before Chief Criminal Court Judge LeRoy Martin.
+To wit: The conviction integrity unit of the Cook County state’s attorney’s office just turned a thumbs-up to dismissing and vacating their convictions, which will be made official when they appear Thursday morning before Chief Criminal Court Judge LeRoy Martin.

 The petitioners’ attorney, Joshua Tepfer, tells Sneed: “I believe this to be the first mass exoneration in the history of Cook County.